sjl/.plan/README.markdown

 documented.
 I tried debugging the display corruption with the info from the email Luther sent (getting a bunch of text on the screen and pressing the Auto button) but that didn't seem to help.
 Emailed back.

+## 2019-04-14

+More troubleshooting of the Lisp machine video issues.
+Borrowed a miniDP/VGA dongle and TV with a VGA input (apparently they still exist) from a friend, and got a new VGA cable.
+The results are very confusing:

+* Cable makes no different in any scenario.
+* WORKS: Macbook miniDP to dongle to Elecrow VGA
+* WORKS: Thinkpad miniDP to dongle to Elecrow VGA
+* WORKS: Lisp Machine VGA to TV VGA
+* BORKED: Lisp Machine VGA to Elecrow VGA

+Emailed the author back with my results.
+This is really strange… I would have expected either the monitor or the Lisp Machine were the problem, but they only seem to not work *together*.